Agua Dulce people: Early history and European contact

 At this time the Utina appear to have been at war with two other powerful chiefdoms: the Saturiwa to the north and the Potano to the west.
 The French had forged a treaty of friendship with Chief Saturiwa, in whose territory their fort stood, but governor René Goulaine de Laudonnière still sought the favor of the powerful Utina.
 He sent an expedition that made contact with the Utina and aided them in an assault on the Potano.
 Later he refused to aid Saturiwa in an offensive against the Utina, straining relations with him.
 However, when French stores were running low in the spring of 1565, Utina exploited their situation to coerce Laudonnière into sending more military aid.
 When they realized that Utina was manipulating them, the desperate French kidnapped the chief in order to ransom him for supplies.
 This led to battle between the French and the Utina, which had grave effects for both sides.
 The French were unable to secure much food, and eventually released Utina.

-Later that year, the Spanish, recently established in St. Augustine, sieged Fort Caroline and ejected the French from Florida.
+Later that year, the Spanish, recently established in St. Augustine, besieged Fort Caroline and ejected the French from Florida.
 The Utina quickly allied with the Spanish.
 In 1567, the Spanish assisted them against a coalition of the Saturiwa, Potano, and Mayaca, joining them in driving the Potano from their main village.
 However, over the next two decades the Spanish paid little attention to the Utina.
 Concurrently the once-powerful confederacy declined significantly and fragmented.